How to speed up SketchUp effectively on Mac

 - Open the app and go to Optimization under the Speed tab.

-- Review all Login Items and Launch Agents and Remove the ones you don’t need.
+- Review all Login Items and Launch Agents, and Quit the ones you don’t need.

 - Restart your Mac.